Service learning keeps students engaged and boosts graduation rates, but we need to rethink the way programs are funded, writes Shirley Sagawa.

 National AmeriCorps Week is a timely reminder of the important public services provided by this progressive program, writes Shirley Sagawa.

-Shirley Sagawa is a Visiting Fellow at American Progress.
+Shirley Sagawa is a Visiting Senior Fellow at American Progress.
 A national expert on children and youth policy, Shirley Sagawa has been called a “founding mother of the modern service movement” for her work on national service.
-Her new book, The American Way to Change, highlights ways that volunteer and national service is an important but […]
+Her new book, The American Way to Change, highlights ways that volunteer and national service is an important […]